Are you looking to…

 - Provide routine health care and management of horses.
 Responsibilities include, but are not limited to, cleaning stalls, ration preparation and feeding, conditioning horses on a treadmill and automatic walker, and monitoring the health, weight and condition of all horses.
 Physical labor and farm labor are integral duties of the internship program.

 - Participate in the performance of standardized exercise tests on a high-speed treadmill, recording of data during experiments, and collection of samples during digestion trials and exercise trials.

 - Become familiar with the operation of research equipment used in studies during the internship.
-This equipment may include indirect calorimeter equipment used to measure oxygen uptake and carbon dioxide production, polar heart rate monitors, centrifuge and blood gas analyzer, and in vitro system to measure gas production and digestibility.
+This equipment may include indirect calorimeter equipment used to measure oxygen uptake and carbon dioxide production, polar heart rate monitors, centrifuge, blood gas analyzer, and in vitro system to measure gas production and digestibility.

 - Become familiar with oversight and management of a horse herd and farm.